JaimeHyland/Mellifera/README.md

 I am determined however, to get this final part of the course done properly, given a reasonable amount of time to complete the job.
 I realise that my failure to complete the 5th project on time will put a pass ceiling on my efforts, but my priority has always been to learn the skills I need to learn rather than to receive an especially impressive grade on my certificate.

+This Readme file (especially from line 214 on) should be treated as a set of notes for the later finalisation of my eventual Readme file for the finished portfolio project.

 I'm very grateful to the tutors for their ongoing help in getting through this very challenging section of the course (though they were also just as supportive, encouraging, patient and competent in earlier parts of the course) and to my customer care person for their encouragement and advice.
 I'm grateful too to my mentor for the help he has provided so far, and I hope to benefit further from his expertise and generosity over the next couple of weeks in my efforts to finish this project.

 Thanks very much to you as well for your patience!
 And my sincere apologies for the unfinished state of my project!